Stratejia/nextjs-graphql-example/docs/style-guide/typescript.md

 Supported by linter: **NO**

-For readability and usability, we prefer using a single type as function param **when the amount of params is more than one**.
+For readability and usability, we prefer using a single type as function param.
 This reduces ripple effect when we want to switch around params placement and lets the function user decide in which order params are sent (defined in type).
-This also reduces the amount of param type definition from n (number of values) to 1 (params type).
+This also reduces the amount of param type definition from n (number of values) to 1 (props type).

+When there is a single param, you can choose to either keep it this way or use a props type.
+Your call.

 Incorrect: